 Top 6 Strategies for LBO Financing

-When a private equity invests in an LBO, it needs to put in a lot of borrowed money.
-Let’s have a look at how private equity firm finance an LBO.
+When private equity invests in an LBO, it needs to put in a lot of borrowed money.
+Let’s have a look at how private equity firm finances an LBO.

 #1 – Seller Financing